JoeKarlsson/instafeed-2.0/README.md

 * Once you have these, navigate to `src/app/instaConfig.js` and configure your `client_id` and your `user_id`
 * Run the app anyway your usually run your web apps.
 Or open ```index.html`` in the browser.

-**Note:** If you are instested in installing this via NPM, I got cha covered.
+**Note:** If you are insterested in installing this via NPM, I got cha covered.
 [Check it out here.](https://www.npmjs.com/package/angular-instafeed)

 ##Contributing
 1. Fork it!